asteca/ASteCA/docs/contents/isochrones_mod.rst

 If this argument is not changed from its default then the ``z`` parameter will be used to generate synthetic clusters, as shown in the section :ref:`ref_generating`.

-The ``N_interp`` argument controls the resolution of the isochrones interpolation, set to ``2000`` by default.
+The ``N_points`` argument controls the resolution of the isochrones interpolation, set to ``2000`` by default.
 A smaller value con be used to lower the amount of memory used by this class, but it comes at the expense of more coarse synthetic clusters being generated later on (since the isochrones will be interpolated with fewer points and will